shams-nahid/My-Daily-AWS-Study/public/Other Services/30 Step Function.md

 For retry, we can define different policy for the error.
 With different error, we can go through different error policy.

 - `ErrorEquals`: Array of error names.
-When error occours, it goes to the corresponding retry policy.
+When error occur, it goes to the corresponding retry policy.
 - `IntervalSeconds`: Interval time before retry.
 Default is 1 second.
 - `MaxAttempts`: Maximum number of retry, default is 3.
 - `BackoffRate`: Additional delay with each new retry, default is 2 seconds

 **Catcher**

 - `ErrorEquals`: Array of error names.
-When error occours, it goes to the exactly same named retry policy.
+When error occurs, it goes to the exactly same named retry policy.
 - `Next`: Next state machine name
 - `ReturnPath`: Determine next state machine input path